ArthurSpirling/JustDoOLS/explainer/explainer.md

 And the model responds as we would expect---reduced complexity reduces how well it fits, from a very high baseline down to quite poor performance (e.g. accuracy below 10%, when we make only 2500 parameters---exp(8)---or so available).
 The column figure to the right makes this point: from top to bottom we have accuracy, precision, recall, area under the curve.
 The x-axis is the intrinsic dimension (log scale).

 ### Political Science Data
 What about for political science data?
 Does show a similar return to complex models?

-No.
+In a word: no.  We looked at a set of datasets which have appeared in our top journals in the context of machine learning models.
+They were:
+-